fnse/fnse/content/modules/common/testimonial.md

 list_items:
 - name: Jean Marie and Heather Leon
   role: Parents to a 3rd grader
-  body: We have been a North Shore Knights family for over 16 years, and have watched
+  body: Teachers, administrators, and staff work closely with each other to make the
-    our neighborhood school grow and change.
-Teachers, administrators, and staff work closely with each other to make the school a supportive learning community.
+    school a supportive learning community.
 It is exciting to see our son come home eager to do his homework and participate in the school and PTA events.
 We are proud of the strides NSE has made toward inclusiveness and greater comprehensive educational opportunities.
 We are excited about North Shore’s continued service and success, and are proud to be part of it
   image: "/images/Leon Family.png"
 - name: Jon Kile
   role: Dad to Kindergartener and 3rd Grader